 - Format: Panel discussion

-- Languages: Streamed live in English with automated captions in Arabic, English, French, Portuguese, Spanish and other languages to be confirmed later.
+- Languages: Streamed live in English with automated captions in Arabic, English, French, Filipino, Hindi, Japanese, Malay, Portuguese, Serbian, and Spanish.

 - Learn more about the Top Ten Shortlisted Schools in the Community Collaboration category on the World’s Best School Prizes website.

 World Education Week 2022 is streaming across social media.
 We will embed a live stream on this page before the event begins.
 We are making the live stream available directly on this page alongside the Spf.io platform.
 Spf.io is one of our partner organisations, and their all-in-one multilingual translation and accessibility platform is embedded and linked below.
 You can access a range of accessibility features from the menu in the Spf.io player.